ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 ## You've installed Ubuntu

 We hope you enjoy your new desktop.

+If you backed up your data, you can now move them back into Ubuntu.
+If you backed up your web browser account, log in to synchronize your data.

 Check out our picks for [Top 10 apps for a fresh Linux install in 2021](https://ubuntu.com/blog/top-10-apps-for-a-fresh-linux-install-in-2021).